mpetitjean/mpetitjean.github.io/_posts/2022-05-30-grafana-to-pdf.markdown

   await page.setDefaultNavigationTimeout(7200);

   // Increasing the deviceScaleFactor gets a higher-resolution image.
 The width should be set to
-  // the same value as in page.pdf() below.
-The height is not important await page.setViewport({
+  // the same value as in page.screenshot() below.
+The height is not important but should be long
+  // enough to get the whole page await page.setViewport({
     width: width_px,
     height: 10000,